Hyères: Geography

 Its position facing the Mediterranean to the south makes it popular with tourists in the winter and makes it ideal for the cultivation of palm trees.
-About 100,000 trees are exported from the area each year.
 As a result, the town is frequently referred to as Hyères-les-Palmiers (palmiers meaning palm trees).

 The three islands of the Îles d'Hyères (namely, Porquerolles, Port-Cros, and the Île du Levant) are just offshore.
 Porquerolles and Port-Cros form the Port-Cros National Park.

 The commune has a land area of 132.38 km2.

 Climate

 The city of Hyères has a hot-summer Mediterranean climate (Köppen: Csa) and it is one of the warmest cities in France.
 Winters are relatively mild and summers are hot, with maximum temperatures often surpassing 30 C. It is also one of the driest cities in France, with barely 57 rainy days per year and almost rainless summers.

+Hyères is located on the Côte d'Azur and enjoys a Mediterranean climate with hot and dry summers and mild and relatively humid winters.
+The harbor can be subjected to strong winds, with a record set at 183.3 km/h on 3 March 1995.
+The mistral blows there, although the municipality is sheltered to the north by the Massif des Maures (the mistral coming from the west, and swaying to the east, south of the Rhône Valley therefore reaches it).
+It is sometimes exposed to the east (or "east wind") that rushes into the harbor between the island of Port-Cros and Cape Bénat but is protected dusirocco by the island of Porquerolles and the peninsula of Giens.
+On an annual average, the temperature stands at 15.9 °C with a maximum average of 20.1 °C and a minimum of 11.8 °C. The maximum and minimum nominal temperatures recorded are 29 °C in July–August and 6 °C in January and February, mild values thanks to the presence of the Mediterranean and the Toulon agglomeration.
+Frost days are quite rare but on 10 February 1986 the temperature was raised by −7.5 °C. Conversely, on 7 July 1982 a temperature of 40.1 °C set a record.
+The average sunshine is 2,899.3 hours per year with a peak of 373.8 hours in July.
+Another important value, characteristic of the Mediterranean climate, rainfall totals 665 millimeters in Hyères over the year, a relatively low value compared to other municipalities around the Mediterranean and especially the rains are very unevenly distributed with less than seven millimeters in July and nearly ninety-four millimeters in October.
+The record rainfall recorded in twenty-four hours was 156 millimetres on 16 January 1978; as of 15 June 2010 it now stands at 200 millimetres.